 5. A report of any unexpected serious adverse events or information regarding similar reports received from the sponsor as soon as possible and in no event later than four (4) working days after the Investigator discovers the information;

-7. Periodic Progress Reports as requested by the IRB, no less often than once per year, including the number of subjects withdrawing from the study and the reasons for each withdrawal; and
+7. PPRs as requested by the IRB, no less often than once per year, including the number of subjects withdrawing from the study and the reasons for each withdrawal; and

 8. A final report upon completion of the research.